 WHMIS 2015 classifies hazardous substances into two groups: physical hazards and health hazards.
 Each group is further classified into classes, which are subdivided into categories.
 WHMIS has many classes for specific hazards identified in the WHMIS 1988 system of classes and divisions, as well as some additional hazards.

 WHMIS 2015 supplier labels have standardized label elements.
 Each hazard class and category has a prescribed signal word, hazard statement, pictograms, and precautionary statements.
 Supplier labels are still required in both English and French.

 What are the new WHMIS 2015 Safety Data Sheets (SDS) like?

 The WHMIS 2015 Safety Data Sheets (SDSs) have 16 sections, with specific information required in each section.
 An SDS identifies the hazardous product and its supplier, discloses the hazards associated with the product, prescribes the precautions workers should take to work safely with the product, and lists what a worker should do in an emergency related to the product.

 The amended Hazardous Products Act and new regulations are now in force and suppliers may use either WHMIS 2015 labels and Safety Data Sheets (SDSs) or WHMIS 1988 labels and Material Safety Data Sheets (MSDSs).
 To give suppliers, employers, and workers time to adjust, the transition to WHMIS 2015 will take place over a multi-year period, where both WHMIS 1988 and WHMIS 2015 may be used in the workplace.
 You should check with your local jurisdiction for legal requirements and dates.
-Your employer must educate and train you about the new system, because the new labels and SDSs will be appearing in your workplace soon.
+Your employer must educate and train you about the new system, as the completion of the transition period is December 1, 2018.